-The most common conjugations of Italian second-conjugation (-ere) Verbs
+The most common conjugations of Italian verbs of the second-conjugation (-ere)

 Other Second-conjugation Verbs

 - Volere (to will)

 Study tip!
 Remember that essere (to be) and avere (to have) are two auxiliary verbs, and they are not considered as part of the second conjugation.
 Do not forget to check out our articles about the most common conjugations of essere and avere!

 The passato remoto (or past historic) of the -ere verbs has two different forms of the first and third person singular and of the third person plural.

 Study tip!
 You do not need to remember both forms for each verb, since they are both correct.
 However, some of them are not commonly used in spoken Italian, and they are considered outdated.
 The forms ending in -etti, -ette and -ettero are preferred.